Static Site Generation with Zola: A Practical Guide

 └── guide.md

-Zola uses the Tera templating engine with a clear hierarchy:
+Zola leverages the Tera templating engine with a sophisticated template inheritance model that enables maintainable presentation layer architecture:

 templates/